joolstorrentecalo/gitlab-foss/doc/user/project/repository/code_suggestions/index.md

 > - Subscription changed to require GitLab Duo Pro on February 15, 2024.

 NOTE:
-GitLab Duo requires GitLab 17.2 and later for the best user experience and results.
-Earlier versions may continue to work, however the experience may be degraded.
+GitLab Duo Code Suggestions requires [GitLab 16.8](https://about.gitlab.com/releases/2024/01/18/gitlab-16-8-released/) and later.
+Earlier GitLab versions are not supported.

 Write code more efficiently by using generative AI to suggest code while you're developing.